-- (1) The number of shares underlying options granted and the exercise price per share in this chart do not reflect the adjustment made after September 30, 2002, to reflect the change in the value of the Corporation's stock as a result of the spin-off of the Corporation's former whollyowned subsidiary, Cimarex Energy Co.
-The number of shares underlying such options have been increased by a factor of 1.314 by reason of such adjustment. - (2) These options were granted pursuant to the Helmerich & Payne, Inc. 2000 Stock Incentive Plan and are nonqualified stock options which vest annually in 25% increments, beginning one year from the date of grant. - (3) The exercise price is the fair market value of the Corporation's stock on the grant date. - (4) The hypothetical present values on grant date were calculated under a modified Black-Scholes model, which is a mathematical formula used to value options.
+(1) These options were granted pursuant to the Helmerich & Payne, Inc. 1996 Stock Incentive Plan and are nonqualified stock options which vest annually in 25% increments, beginning one year from the date of grant.

+(2) The exercise price is the fair market value of the Corporation's stock on the grant date.

+(3) The hypothetical present values on grant date were calculated under a modified Black-Scholes model, which is a mathematical formula used to value options.
 This formula considers a number of factors in hypothesizing an option's present value.
-Factors used to value the options include the stock's expected annual volatility rate (50.00%), risk free rate of return (5.09%), dividend yield (1.04%), term (10 years), and discounts for forfeiture of unvested shares (21.21%) and reduced term on vested shares (19.19%). - (5) Mr. Shaw resigned from the Corporation on September 30, 2002.
+Factors used to value the options include the stock's expected annual volatility rate (50.00%), risk free rate of return (6.03%), dividend yield (0.93%), term (10 years), and discounts for forfeiture of unvested shares (21.21%) and reduced term on vested shares (18.34%).